jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

     alias: myKeyStore
 ```

->Note: If a value cannot be decrypted the value will be replaced with `<n/a>`.
+>Note: If a property cannot be decrypted the value will be replaced with `<n/a>`.

 ## Dynamic Configuration Changes

-Another important feature of Spring Cloud Config Server is the posibility of refreshing the client configuration at runtime without restarting the JVM.
-By default, the configuration values are read on the client’s startup.
+Another important feature of _Spring Cloud Config Server_ is the posibility of refreshing the client configuration at runtime without restarting the JVM.
+By default, configuration values are read on the client’s startup.
 To take advantage of this feature you need to enable the `/refresh` endpoint.

-Go to your client application properties file and include the endpoint:
+To do so, go to your client application properties file and include the endpoint:

 ```yml
 management: